-FOR THE SPRING 2022 SEMESTER THE CAMPUS WILL BE OPENED TO ALL STUDENTS AND THE GENERAL PUBLIC BEGINNING, JANUARY 31, 2022.
+FOR THE 2022-2023 ACADEMIC YEAR THE CAMPUS WILL BE OPENED TO ALL STUDENTS AND THE GENERAL PUBLIC.

-All students, faculty, and staff who will be present on campus must be fully vaccinated.
-Additionally, all individuals living in campus housing who are eligible for vaccination are required to receive a vaccine in order to stay in campus housing.
+All students, faculty, and staff who will be present on campus must be fully vaccinated and have received the first booster shot.
+Additionally, all individuals living in campus housing who are eligible for vaccination are required to receive a vaccine and booster in order to stay in campus housing.
 Exemptions may be made for medical or religious reasons.
 Those individuals who are not vaccinated and have approved exemptions should continue to practice social distancing, mask wearing, testing, and self-isolation when traveling domestically and internationally.

-Due to the increased transmission of COVID-19 in the region, the continued spread of the Delta and Omicron variants across the globe, and the CDC having approved COVID-19 booster shots for everyone ages 12 and older, Garrett has decided to require all students, faculty, and staff to receive a COVID-19 booster as soon as possible, and no later than March 1, 2022.
-This deadline is six months from when most faculty and staff were fully vaccinated, making most non-exempt individuals eligible for their boosters within this window.
+Due to the increased transmission of COVID-19 in the region, the continued spread of the Delta and Omicron variants across the globe, and the CDC having approved COVID-19 booster shots for everyone ages 5 and older.
+All students, faculty, and staff are required to receive a COVID-19 booster.

-For the safety of our community members, during the Spring 2022 semester, all seminary-related events and gatherings will be limited to our students, staff, and faculty who have been fully vaccinated.
+For the safety of our community members all seminary-related events and gatherings will be limited to our students, staff, and faculty who have been fully vaccinated with booster.
 For those who have not been vaccinated, or who are not a current member of our campus community, virtual options will be made available whenever possible.

 The Senior Leadership Team, in collaboration with the Campus Safety Team, will continue to assess the current situation and you can anticipate updates on the Garrett COVID-19 webpage.
 In an effort to centralize communication at this time, all questions related to the campus closing and the seminary’s response to the coronavirus (COVID-19) should be directed to CampusSafety@Garrett.edu.